wabbit-corp/kappa/Spec.md

 * β-reduction:
   `(\(x : A) -> e) v  ↦  e[x := v]`
 * δ-reduction:
-  unfolding of transparent terminating definitions and transparent type aliases whose bodies are available and not hidden in the module interface (e.g. not affected by `hide def` / `hide alias`).
+  unfolding of transparent terminating definitions and transparent type aliases whose bodies are available and not marked opaque at the use site.
+  Outside the defining module, opaque definitions and opaque type aliases do not unfold unless the importing module has explicitly clarified them (§2.5.2).
 * ι-reduction:
   reducing `match` on known constructors/literals.
 * η-equality (definitional):